learn-co-curriculum/sql-database-basics/README.md

 -<a href='https://learn.co/lessons/sql-database-basics-readme' data-visibility='hidden'>View this lesson on Learn.co</a>

-<a href='https://learn.co/lessons/sql-database-basics-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-database-basics-readme' title='Database Basics'>Database Basics</a> on Learn.co and start learning to code for free.</p>